Giorgio68/SAML-IDP-for-Azure-AD/README.md

 - Change `IssuerUri` to the `Entity ID` of your IDP
 - Change `PassiveLogOnUri` to the SSO url of your IDP (i.e. where azure will send the login request)
 - Change `LogOffUri` to the logoff url of your IDP
-- Copy paste your certificate to `SigningCertificate` (make sure there are no spaces and it's one line)
+- Copy your base64 encoded signing certificate to `SigningCertificate` (make sure there are no spaces and it's one line)

 Then move to the directory the file is stored in and import it into powershell:
 ```